SoftIron/sibench/docs/source/manual.rst

 For example, if you have the following:

-1. 10 sibench nodes, each with 16 cores
+1. 10 Sibench nodes, each with 16 cores
 2. A single target monitor
 3. And object count of 1600 and an object size of 1MB

-Then sibench will create 160 workers (by default, it is one per core), each of which will create a single 10MB RBD image, and then it will procede to read and write 1 MB at a time to parts of that image.
+Then Sibench will create 160 workers (by default, it is one per core), each of which will create a single 10MB RBD image, and then it will proceed to read and write 1 MB at a time to parts of that image.

 Generators